ladjs/superagent/docs/index.md

      request.post('/user')
        .type('png')

+## Setting Accept

+In a similar fashion to the `.type()` method it is also possible to set the Accept header via the short hand method `.accept()`.
+Which references `request.types` as well allowing you to specify either the full canonicalized MIME type name as type/subtype, or the extension suffix form as "xml", "json", "png", etc for convenience:

+     request.get('/user')
+       .accept('application/json')

+     request.get('/user')
+       .accept('json')

+     request.post('/user')
+       .accept('png')

 ## Query strings

   When issuing a __GET__ request the `res.send(obj)` method will invoke `res.query(obj)`, this is a method which may be used with other HTTP methods in order to build up a query-string.
 For example populating `?format=json&dest=/login` on a __POST__: